apolopena/gitpod-laravel-starter/README.md

 `start_nginx`

-The Nginx server will now be running in parallel.
+The Nginx server will now be running in addition to the Apache server.

 Laravel requires a URL to be set in the `.env` file in the project root.
 This is done for you automatically when the workspace is initialized.
 The URL set in the `.env` file contains the server port. so if you want to properly serve Laravel pages from a server other than the default server you initialized the project with then will need to change the values for APP_URL and ASSET_URL accordingly.

 ### Changing the Laravel Version
 In `starter.ini` there is a directive to change the version of Laravel.
-You should only change the version of Larvel before you create a new workspace.
+You should only change the version of Larvel *before* you create a new workspace.
 The laravel version directive is cached in the workspace image so changing it sometimes requires you to [break the Docker cache](#breaking-the-docker-cache)

 **Important**:
 - By default `gitpod-laravel-starter` uses the most recent version of Laravel.
 Currently the most recent version of Laravel is `8.*`
 - There are exactly three supported values for the Laravel version directive: `8.*`, `7.*`, and `6.*`
-- Laravel will always use the most recent/stable minor and patch version for any major version
+- Laravel will always use the most recent/stable minor and patch version for any major version.

 **Caveats**:
- - __Upgrading or downgrading Laravel once Laravel scaffolding files have been saved to your repository is not advised and should not be done.__
+ - __Upgrading or downgrading Laravel once Laravel scaffolding files have been saved to your repository is not advised and should be avoided.__
  - Attempts to upgrade will will result in an automatic downgrade and could cause instability.
  - Attempts to downgrade will be ignored and could cause instability.
  - The Laravel version directive is cached in the workspace image so changing it requires you to break the Docker cache.